Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Birefringence characterisation of KAGRA sapphire Input test masses

 \subsection{TWE of KAGRA sapphire test mass}

-The sapphire ITMs have been installed in KAGRA and directly birefringence mapping is impossible.
-Characterization of the current sapphire test masses has been studied in~\cite{Hirose2020}.
-TWE maps of ITMs were measured several times with linearly polarized light by rotating the sample at different angles, which is equivalent with measurements by rotating the input polarization.
-TWE maps were supposed to be measured at 0$^{\circ}$, 45$^{\circ}$, 90$^{\circ}$ and 135$^{\circ}$.
-Methods described in Section~\ref{sec: Generating a birefringence map with a Fizeau interferometer} have a rigid requirement on the angular control.
-However, the measurements in~\cite{Hirose2020} were not optimized for birefringence characterization.
-So, the rotation angle were not precisely controlled at that time.
-By comparing locations of the markers on the edge of the mirror in different maps, we were able to recover the real rotation angle (shown in Figure~\ref{fig: TWE ITMY}).
-One should notice that TWEs of KAGRA current ITMs measured with linearly polarized light are almost one-order of magnitude larger than specifications, because the vendor used circularly polarized light for ion beam figuring during polishing process.
-It can be seen from Figure~\ref{fig: TWE ITMY}, the 0$^{\circ}$ map and the 88$^{\circ}$ map have almost opposite values (also works for 49$^{\circ}$ and 130$^{\circ}$ maps).
-If summing two maps together, one can derive the TWE for circularly polarized light, which has very small residuals.
+The sapphire ITMs have already been installed in KAGRA, and direct birefringence mapping is impossible now.
+However, characterisation of the sapphire test masses was studied in~\cite{Hirose2020}.
+The TWE maps of the ITMs were measured several times with linearly polarised light by rotating the sample at different angles, which was equivalent to the measurements obtained by rotating the input polarisation.
+The TWE maps were measured at the angles of 0$^{\circ}$, 45$^{\circ}$, 90$^{\circ}$ and 135$^{\circ}$.
+The methods described in Section~\ref{sec: Generating a birefringence map with a Fizeau interferometer} require a rigid angular control.
+However, the main motivation of the measurements in~\cite{Hirose2020} was to see the stress induced change in $\alpha_+$, not $\alpha_-$, by different mounting orientations.
+Therefore, the rotation angle was not precisely controlled.
+To mitigate the problem, we compared the locations of the markers on the edge of the mirrors in different maps.
+In this way, we were able to recover the real rotation angle (Figure~\ref{fig: TWE ITMY}).
+The TWEs of the KAGRA current ITMs measured with linearly polarised light are around 5 to 6 times larger than the specifications because the vendor used circularly polarised light to measure the path length difference and calculate the removal from surface S2 during the ion beam figuring process (rms values are listed in Table~\ref{tab: TWE specification}).
+As shown in Figure~\ref{fig: TWE ITMY}, the 0$^{\circ}$ map and the 88$^{\circ}$ map have almost opposite values (the same is true for 49$^{\circ}$ and 130$^{\circ}$ maps).
+By summing the two maps, we can derive the TWE for circularly polarised light, whose rms magnitude is below 5~nm and matches with the specification.